Anjaw district: Transport

-The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through this district, alignment map of which can be seen here and here.
+The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line will intersect with the proposed East-West Industrial Corridor Highway and pass through this district, alignment map of which can be seen here and here.

 Economy

 Agriculture

 The main crops are maize, millet, rice, beans, cardamom, orange, pears, plum, and apple.

 Divisions

 There is one Arunachal Pradesh Legislative Assembly constituency located in this district: Hayuliang.
 It is part of the Arunachal East Lok Sabha constituency.

 The district has seven subdistricts called "circles":